Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do note, that a lender or any third-party looking to perform a hard credit check on your credit history must get your consent to legally do so.
 Also, keep in mind that not all lenders check credit when assessing a credit application.

-Can A Hard Credit Check Hurt Your Credit Scores?
+Can A Hard Credit Check Hurt Your Credit Score?

 A hard inquiry is recorded on your credit reports, which may cause a small decrease in your credit scores.
-Every hard inquiry performed remains on your file for an average of two to three years (but can stay up to 6 years with TransUnion) and is visible to anyone who views your credit reports during that time.
+Every hard inquiry performed can remain on your file for 3 to 6 years, depending on the credit bureau, and is visible to anyone who views your credit report during that time.

-Can You Reduce The Effect Of A Hard Credit Check On Credit Scores?
+Can You Reduce The Effect Of A Hard Credit Check On Your Credit Score?

-You can minimize the adverse effects of a hard credit check by:
+You can minimize the adverse effects of a hard credit check by doing the following:

 • Only Apply For Credit You Need – Avoid applying for too many credit products, especially within a short time frame.
 It’s recommended that you only apply for credit when you need it.